This is the website of the Manchester Astronomical Society. To find out more about

 The society holds meetings every Thursday evening in the Godlee Observatory (except Public Lecture nights and at Christmas & New Year, when the Godlee will be closed).
 See the Meetings page for more information.

-During the Coronavirus pandemic, our meetings are suspended - but you can see what's in the night sky for the next month by visiting our JOURNAL page.
+During the Coronavirus pandemic, our meetings are suspended - but you can see what's in the night sky for the next month by visiting our JOURNAL page and watching the "SkyNotes" video.
 Members of the Society are able to participate in online ZOOM video-conference meetings each Thursday.
 They will receive e-mail details of the link to join-in the 'virtual' meeting.

 Image © Graham Hodson